chilli007123/Dissertation/Proposal.md

 As discussed in section 1 above, as windows holds a majority share in the market when it comes to computers, there are a range of tools that can be used to create effective viruses.
 The impact of these tools regarding AV detection is continuously altering, and therefore the environment is rapidly changing.
 With plenty of innovations from both attackers and defenders, it is difficult to produce long lasting solutions.

-Up-to-date sources indicate that "560,000 new pieces of malware are detected everyday" (Bojan Jovanovic, 2023).
+Up-to-date sources indicate that "560,000 new pieces of malware are detected everyday" [@jovanovic2023malware].
 With this huge number of potentially 0-day viruses being created everyday, there is no way that antivirus software can keep up block all these threats before they infect multiple machines.

-(Bojan Jovanovic, 2023) Also says that "Every minute, four companies fall victim to ransomware attacks" This relates nicely to (Marika Samarati, 2017) report on how much cyber crime cost the UK in 2016, "Although ransomware ranked last in terms of the number of organisations affected (388,858), it ranked first in terms of financial losses (£7,356,060,699)".
+[@jovanovic2023malware] Also says that "Every minute, four companies fall victim to ransomware attacks" This relates nicely to [@samarati2017cyber] report on how much cyber crime cost the UK in 2016, "Although ransomware ranked last in terms of the number of organisations affected (388,858), it ranked first in terms of financial losses (£7,356,060,699)".
 These statistics show us that more resources need to dedicated into researching the techniques that attackers used to produce malware.
 After understanding why antivirus is evaded we will then be able to mitigate the impact of readily available tools and protect our computers.
 The reason so many organisations were effected is due to evasion techniques such as obfuscation and cryptography.
 Encoding and changing the structure of the payload will bypass certain detection techniques such as signature based scanning and potentially heuristic based scanning depending on the severity of the obfuscation.
 Also techniques such as polymorphic code will allow code to be changed every time the program is run, further evading antivirus by constantly changing its signature.

 Antivirus software is arguably one of the most important processes on our computers, blocking internal and external threats, it protects our computers from malicious users.
 My projects will be important to the blue and red teams within cybersecurity.
 With greater knowledge on how antivirus systems cope with different forms of